SumiSastri/typescript-with-react/README.md

 #### Project goals

-This project is one in a series of tutorials where I explore the documentation of TypeScript with JavaScript.
+This project is one in a series of tutorials following documentation.
+In this project, I explore the documentation of TypeScript with JavaScript, React & React-Redux.

-The learning objective of this project is to understand how to use TypeScript in projects using vanilla JavaScript, the front-end library React.js and modern React with Hooks.

 #### Folder structure